danielthatcher/clips/README.md

 ```
 The active profile can be changed with
 ```
-clips use [profile]
+clips profile use [profile]
 ```
 Profiles can be added using
 ```
-clips add [profile]
+clips profile add [profile]
 ```
 and removed using
 ```
-clips remove [profile]
+clips profile remove [profile]
 ```

 ## Tips
 This is particularly useful when combined with a program such as [rofi](https://github.com/davatorium/rofi) or [dmenu](https://tools.suckless.org/dmenu/).
-For example, I use the [profiles in my dotfile](https://github.com/danielthatcher/dotfiles2/tree/master/clips) for Boot2Root style CTFs with the following command bound to a hotkey:
+For example, I use the [profiles in my dotfiles](https://github.com/danielthatcher/dotfiles2/tree/master/clips) for Boot2Root style CTFs with the following command bound to a hotkey:
 ```
 clips -q -c $(clips list | rofi -dmenu)
 ```